kyunwang/hangman-chat/README.md

 # Features
 * socket.io is being used to make the app realtime.
-You can now use the app to talk with eachother and send messages.
+You can now use the app to talk with each other and send messages.
 In this case to play hangman!

 * Using pug as templating render engine to communicate with the browser.